 We found no difference in the onset of Yellowhammer singing activity at the localities in the agricultural landscape and near highways as measured by minutes before or after sunrise.
 This is in contrast to the results of Gil et al. (2015), who evaluated the impact of airport traffic on changes in the vocalization of bird populations living near airports and found that birds responded to different intensities of aircraft noise with a change in the timing of the beginning of their vocalization.
 They vocalized earlier in the morning to avoid overlapping with the noise pollution from the aircraft.

-The weather factors such as air pressure, on the other hand, showed a high level of significance in our analysis and we also found a weak effect of couldiness and wind speed on the onset of Yellowhammer’s singing.
+The weather factors such as air pressure, on the other hand, showed a high level of significance in our analysis and we also found a weak effect of clouliness and wind speed on the onset of Yellowhammer’s singing.
 The impact of cloudiness intensity differed on Mondays and Sundays for both location types, where the impact on Sundays was stronger than on Mondays.
 This weather factor could be masked by higher traffic intensity on Monday, so, with less traffic on Sundays, the impact of the cloudiness was greater, but its influence was not stronger than the influence of artificial noise pollution.
 Areas near highways are not only affected by the noise pollution from cars, but also by the light pollution from the car headlights.
 In some papers it is not possible to distinguish the impact of light and noise pollution.
 Miller (2006) found that individuals of migratory thrush inhabiting localities with large amounts of artificial light started vocalizing earlier in the morning than did individuals in habitats with small amounts of artificial light.
 Hasan (2010) also studied the influence of human-made environmental noise and light pollution on the beginning of vocalizing in blackbirds at dawn.
 Artificial light was not found to be a determining factor to initiate the beginning of singing activity in that study.
 Significantly higher was the impact of noise pollution.
 A study published by Mendes et al. (2011) also confirms differences in the vocalization of male blackbirds inhabiting urban areas versus populations living in natural habitats.
 The results of their study revealed changes in total frequency and frequency of sequences related to changes in ambient noise in rural areas versus urban areas .
 According to their results, and the time shift of vocalization was also found for the Great Tit in morning caused by anthropogenic impacts.
 Bergen and Abs (1997) found that Great Tit, Blue Tit, and Common Chaffinch started vocalizing earlier at dawn in areas with the presence of traffic noise than in quiet locations.
 The study by Hennigar et al. (2019) showed that birds in boreal forest are attracted to traffic noise but not to artificial lighting and that Yellow-rumped Warbler (Setophaga coronate) also began singing earlier in the presence of noise.